davegutz/myStateOfCharge/SOC_Photon/README.md

   25. 'soc' shall be current charge 'q' divided by current capacity 'q_capacity' that reflects changes with temperature.
   26. Coulomb counting shall simultaneously track temperature changes to keep aligned with capacity estimates.
   27. 'SOC' shall be current charge 'q' at the instant temperature divided by rated capacity at rated temperature.
+  28. The monitor logic must detect and be benign that the DC-DC charger has come on setting Vb while the BMS in the battery has shutoff current.
+This is to prevent falsely declaring saturation from DC-DC charger on.

 ## Implementation Notes